-The Central Government vide Notification No. 2/2019-Central Tax (Rate) dated 07th March, 2019 notified Composition scheme in case of intra-State supply of goods or services or both, at the rate along with the conditions specified below:
+The Central Government vide Notification No. 2/2019-Central Tax (Rate) dated 07th March, 2019 has notified Composition scheme in case of intra-State supply of goods or services or both, at the rate along with the conditions specified below:

-Description of supply Rate (per cent) Conditions First supplies of goods or services or both up to an aggregate turnover of Rs.
-50 lakhs made on or after the 1st day of April in any financial year, by a registered person.
-3 Supplies are made by a registered person, whose aggregate turnover in the preceding financial year was Rs.
-50 lakh or below; who is not eligible to pay tax under subsection (1) of section 10; who is not engaged in making any supply which is not leviable to tax; (iv) who is not engaged in making any inter- State outward supply; (v) who is neither a casual taxable person nor
+Description of supply Rate (per cent) Conditions First supplies of goods or 3 1.
+Supplies are made by a registered person, services or both up to an aggregate turnover of Rs. (i) whose aggregate turnover in the preceding financial year was Rs.
+50 lakh or below; 50 lakhs made on or after the 1st day of April in any (ii) who is not eligible to pay tax under sub section (1) of section 10; financial year, by a registered person. (iii) who is not engaged in making any supply which is not leviable to tax ; (iv) who is not engaged in making any inter State outward supply; (v) who is neither a casual taxable person no a non-resident taxable person; (vi) who is not engaged in making any supply through an electronic commerce operator who is required to collect tax at source under section 52; and (vii) who is not engaged in making supplies of: (a) Ice cream and other edible ice, whethe or not containing cocoa. (b) Pan masala (c) Tobacco and manufactured tobacco substitutes Where more than one registered persons are having same PAN, central tax of supplies by all such registered persons is paid at the given rate.
+The registered person shall not collect any tax from the recipient nor shall he be entitled to any credit of input tax.
+4. The registered person shall issue, instead of tax invoice, a bill of supply.
+The registered person shall mention the following words at the top of the bill of supply, namely: - 'Taxable person paying tax in terms of Notification No. 2/2019-Central Tax (Rate dated 07.03.2019, not eligible to collect taxon supplies'.

-- a non-resident taxable person; - (vi) who is not engaged in making any supply through an electronic commerce operator who is required to collect tax at source under section 52; and - (vii) who is not engaged in making supplies of: - (a) Ice cream and other edible ice, whether or not containing cocoa. - (b) Pan masala - (c) Tobacco and manufactured tobacco substitutes - 2.
-Where more than one registered persons are having same PAN, central tax on supplies by all such registered persons is paid at the given rate. - The registered person shall not collect any tax from the recipient nor shall he be entitled to any credit of input tax. - 4.
-The registered person shall issue, instead of tax invoice, a bill of supply. - The registered person shall mention the following words at the top of the bill of supply, namely: - - 'Taxable person paying tax in terms of Notification No. 2/2019-Central Tax (Rate) dated 07.03.2019, not eligible to collect tax on supplies'. - Liability to pay central tax at the rate of 3% on all outward supplies notwithstanding any other notification issued under section 9 or section 11 of said Act. - 7.
-Liability to pay central tax on inward supplies on reverse charge under subsection (3) or sub-section (4) of section 9 of said Act.
+- Liability to pay central tax at the rate of 3% on all outward supplies notwithstanding any other notification issued under section 9 or section 11 of said Act. - Liability to pay central tax on inward supplies on reverse charge under subsection (3) or sub-section (4) of section 9 of said Act.